Microsoft Security Essentials vs Avira vs avast! vs AVG: Best free anti-virus/anti-malware program for Windows [3rd Edition]

 When viewing the above test results, keep a few things in mind:

-• Microsoft Security Essentials had “very few” false positives; Avira had “few” false positives; avast! had “few” false positives; and AVG had “many” false positives.
+• Microsoft Security Essentials had “very few” false positives; avast and Bitdefender had “few” false positives; Panda, AVG, and Avira had “many” false positives

-Based off just these test results, Avira and avast! are definitely my two top picks, with MSE a close third.
-However, the tests were conducted in a lab setting for benchmark purposes.
+• The detection rate tests were conducted in a lab setting for benchmark purposes.
 In other words, they don’t exactly reflect “real life”.
-In real-life usage the protection between all four program will be similar because most user activity will fall within areas covered by all four.
-I may be a bit bold when I say this but the differences between all four software will typically only be felt when conducting benchmarks or tests.
+In real-life usage the protection between all five program (not including MSE, which even Microsoft admits is not designed to perform as well as others) will be similar because most user activity will fall within areas covered by all five.
+I may be a bit bold when I say this but the differences between all five software will typically only be felt when conducting benchmarks or tests.

 Malware Removal Effectiveness